quickbrownfox/twitter-convowall/README.md

 The following options can be used in the call to $.convowall to customize the wall:

-* theme - Choose any of the themes from the themes/ directory.
+* *theme* - Choose any of the themes from the themes/ directory.
-* interval - How long to wait between each call to the Twitter Search API, in microseconds.
+* *interval* - How long to wait between each call to the Twitter Search API, in microseconds.
-* limit - The maximum number of tweets to display on the screen.
+* *limit* - The maximum number of tweets to display on the screen.
 Adjust this based on your theme's font size and resultion of your screen.
-* search - A hash of search option which are passed to the Twitter search API.
+* *search* - A hash of search option which are passed to the Twitter search API.
 These options include:
-    * q - The Twitter search query.
+    * *q* - The Twitter search query.
 See the [Twitter Search API documentation][http://apiwiki.twitter.com/w/page/22554756/Twitter-Search-API-Method:-search_] for example queries.
-    * lang - Limit tweets to a specific language.
+    * *lang* - Limit tweets to a specific language.
 Defaults to English ('en').
-* embedly - Options for parsing links using [Embedly](https//github.com/embedly/embedly-jquery).
+* *embedly* - Options for parsing links using [Embedly](https//github.com/embedly/embedly-jquery).
 See the Embedly jQuery documentation for available options.
+If you want to bypass Embedly, you can set this option to null.

 # Themes